zhangaw325/Hello-world-repo/README.md

 # Hello-world-repo
-Reposotory for the BNL internal Git walkthrough tutorial
+Reposotory for the BNL internal Git tutorial